MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemsasync.md

 ## Remarks

-If successful, call [PFCatalogGetItemsGetResult](pfcataloggetitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCatalogGetItemsGetResultSize](pfcataloggetitemsgetresultsize.md) and [PFCatalogGetItemsGetResult](pfcataloggetitemsgetresult.md) to get the result.

 ## Requirements